You can Support Project Access today!

 Application Process

-Once applications are closed we will begin reviewing all applications submitted.
+Once applications are closed, we will begin reviewing all applications that have been submitted.
 Requests for interviews will be sent out to selected candidates in October.
 Interviews will take place during the months of November and December.
-Final decisions will be sent out in early to mid-January.
+Final decisions will be sent out in mid-January.

 Application Requirements